 - Potable water.
 Drinking water is always a necessity so I understand the need for some licensing agencies to require a sanitary source of this resource before they endorse or license your vehicle.
 Generally, this requirement is best achieved by installing a freshwater tank supply in the framework of the bus or van conversion and installing a 12v water pump that I have covered in previous articles.

 - Septic disposable.
 While this can seem problematic for some folks designing or converting a van, bus or flatbed trailer into a home, it’s not.
-It’s actually very easy and in a future column I’ll share some of my ideas for properly disposing waste.
+It’s actually very easy – here is my full guide on how to dump RV waste.

 While these requirements are mandated by the state of Illinois, keep in mind that they only require four of six mandates to fulfill the licensing requirements.
 For example, your propane tank supplies fuel to your furnace, stove and refrigerator while your 110v electrical supply an alternative source of power to your furnace, stove and refrigerator.
 By their own wording, a good RVer could design a floorplan of their conversion or original plan to include some or most of these components and easily meet the requirements of the state.

 Check your state specific requirements

 That said, all states have varying laws regarding building or converting RVs.
 Check out the list below to every state’s Department of Motor Vehicles or their varying departments that handle their regulations regarding motor vehicles and RVs.
 You’d be best to research those laws and regulations within your state to better understand what will work for you.

 While this is a list of each U.S. State and the District of Columbia’s websites pertaining to the licensing of motor vehicles, it does not include direct links to the laws for each state’s regulations regarding the licensing and registration of home-built campers or RV conversions.
 For this information, I recommend finding the state you wish to register or license your RV in and follow the links within that site as to the information you need.